fabiocsm/alertlogicAPI/README.md

 **@param** _credential_id_ (string)
 The UUID of the credential
 **@return** _(object)_
-The credential object found or raise an 404 exceptions if any object was found.
+The found credential object or raise a 404 exception if any object was found.

 ### deleteCredential(credential_id)
 **@param** _credential_id_ (string)